kerimfrey/Data-Visualization-Project/README.md

 Because of the fact that stadiums were empty during Covid-19, clubs lost a lot of revenues.
 For that reason, they increased the price of tickets and it has affected supporters financail situtation.
 The COVID-19 pandemic at the beginning of 2020 hit the sports industry hard.

+## WHY DID I PREFER THIS TOPIC?

+The reason why I prefered this topic is just because I am interested in football and I have read a lot of books on fotoball of its impact during Covid-19.
+In addition to this, there are a lot of people who are interested in football.
+I taught I could make them happy.

 ## VISUALIZATION TOOLS
 I used the Datawrapper application to visualize the data I collected in my project.